 So where does that leave our friend Mike in the opening scenario?

-On one hand, some would argue that it’s never a bad thing to go on an interview, under the heading, “You never know.”
+On one hand, some would argue that it’s never a bad thing to go on an interview with the motto, “you never know.”
 Just because Mike’s friend had a bad experience during the interview and may doubt the strength of the company, it doesn’t mean Mike’s experience will be the same.
-Perhaps he totally clicks with the hiring manager, they talk about skills that differentiate what Mike does vs. his friend, and they offer him a job in another, fast-growing department.
+Perhaps he totally clicks with the hiring manager, they talk about skills that differentiate Mike from his friend, and they offer him a job in another, fast-growing department.
 Perhaps Mike digs deeper and asks questions concerning management and the future of the company, and gets a fuller explanation.
 Worst case, he has that Platinum-level counter-offer.

 On the other hand, it seemed to me that Mike had already decided that he had zero interest in working for the company.
 In that case, it would be difficult to recommend that he knowingly waste 5+ hours of everyone’s time going through an interview charade.